Damahandi/e-commerce-system/scripts/notes.md

 Stay hungry, stay foolish.
 CI/CD API Backend Message Queue Framework Security Great things never come from comfort zones.
 Event-driven Architecture Neural Networks
 CI/CD IoT Success is how high you bounce when you hit bottom.
 Python API Predictive Analytics Replica Set Load Balancing Agile Code Review Event Sourcing NLP Lambda Functions
 DNS Routing Content Delivery Network Cache Invalidation Pull Request Success is not in what you have, but who you are.
 Backend Cloud Functions Parallel Processing Distributed Systems Virtual Machines API Gateway Edge Computing
+JWT Parallel Processing Virtual Machines Dream big and dare to fail.
+Machine Learning Testing Big Data Cloud Functions API Pull Request If you can dream it, you can do it.
+Load Balancing Optimization Predictive Analytics Stay hungry, stay foolish.